-"I feel very close to Germany.
+"I feel a very close affinity with Germany.
 I grew up here, I know this country and no matter where I go on holiday or how beautiful it is, I always feel homesick after five or six days and want to go back."
 He has "unfortunately never got to know" his parents' homeland.
 "For me, the Arab world is a great unknown.
-I've only spent three days in Lebanon; unfortunately, it's too dangerous in Syria.
+I've only spent three days in Lebanon.
+Unfortunately, it's too dangerous in Syria.
 That's difficult for me.
 I'm dying to go visit my grandfather; I've only ever known him over the phone."

 The way Dahoud – a Borussia Dortmund player since 2017 – runs with the ball at his feet and his unpredictable body movements make watching him a real treat at times.
 He scored his first goal in a BVB shirt on Matchday 1 of the 2018/19 campaign, a wonderful header at home to Leipzig.
 After the corona break in the 2019/20 season, he was a consistent figure in the starting XI until he sustained a knee injury in the game against Bayern Munich.
-He then started 15 Bundesliga matches in 2020/21, 11 of them in the last 13 rounds.
+He then started 15 Bundesliga matches in 2020/21, 11 of them in the last 13 games.
 He was also in the team for the 4-1 DFB-Pokal final victory against Leipzig, setting up the opener for Jadon Sancho.
-When it comes to stamina, only a few players can surpass him: Dahoud ran 12.6km per 90 minutes on average (BVB high) and was involved in lots of challenges (27 per game) last season.
+When it comes to stamina, only a few players can surpass him: Dahoud ran 12.6km per 90 minutes on average (BVB high) last season.
+In 2021/22, he clocked up 11.9 km per 90 minutes.
+He was a regular fixture under head coach Marco Rose, staying on the bench in just three league games and making in the starting line-up 20 times – more frequently than ever before.
+All of his five goal involvements in 2021/22 came in the second half of the season.
 As a number six/number eight whose trademark attributes are his creative flair and ingenuity, he boasts a unique skillset within the Dortmund squad.